apache/causeway-site/content/components/viewers/restfulobjects/event-serializer-rospec.md

  ![](images/changed-object-published-to-stderr.png)

-If you configure the default [PublishingService](../../../reference/services/publishing-service.html) along with the `RestfulObjectsSpecEventSerializer`, then you should see JSON being written to your console.
+If you configure the default [PublishingService](../../../reference/services/publishing-service.html) along with the `RestfulObjectsSpecEventSerializer` (part of [isis-module-publishing](https://github.com/isisaddons/isis-module-publishing)), then you should see JSON being written to your console.

 ### Registering and Configuring the Serializer